akmaier/pr-slides/README.md

-# pr-slides: Pattern Recognition – Lecture Slides
+# Pattern Recognition – Lecture Slides - pr-slides

-This repository contains the slides of the FAU lecture Pattern Recognition
+Slides of the lecture "Pattern Recognition" FAU Germany.
+Video recordings are available at

+https://www.youtube.com/playlist?list=PLpOGQvPCDQzsWvT_bqmexrJ359RTQQuMO

+All sources are under MIT license.
+Slides are under Creative Commons CC 4.0 BY International.

 ## Building individual slide sets

-use 'make.pl' to create the slides, e.g.
+Slides can be built using 'make.pl'.
+To build the first set of slides use

 make.pl 01

-to build the first slide deck.
-Created slides will be moved to folder 'shipping'.

-The corresponding video recordings are available here:

-https://www.youtube.com/playlist?list=PLpOGQvPCDQzsWvT_bqmexrJ359RTQQuMO

-If you spot any problems, please suggest fixed.
-All code is released under MIT license.
-All slides are released under CC 4.0 BY International.
+Have fun!

+Andreas Maier